 When you’re running a restaurant, there are extra plumbing responsibilities you’ll have to tend to from time to time.
 One of them is your grease traps.
-Grease trap pumping and cleaning isn’t a pretty job, but it has to be done.
+Grease trap cleaning and pumping isn’t a pretty job, but it has to be done.

-A grease trap is going to separate fats, oils, and greases (FOG) from water that returns to the sewer system.
-Keeping your grease trap clean is a must.
-The plumbers with Emergency Plumbing Squad can help you with all of your grease trap cleaning needs, and they can do it quickly.
+A grease trap is going to separate animal fats, vegetable oils, and greases (FOG) from water that returns to the sewer system.
+Keeping the traps clean is a must.
+Our plumbers can help you with all of your grease trap cleaning needs, and they can do it quickly.
 If you’re looking for grease trap services near you, get in touch with us at Emergency Plumbing Squad today to get started.

 Grease Traps and Grease Interceptors: What’s the Difference?

 When you’re looking for help with your grease systems, you should know whether you’ve got a grease trap or a grease interceptor.
 Regardless of which you have, though, you’ll need a professional to come help you with cleaning services.
 Learn the difference between the two, then give us a call to help you with your grease waste and trap cleaning.